Blistering. That is almost the only way to describe a solo by trumpeter Freddie Hubbard

 captures Hubbard live in San Francisco on two occasions in 1981.
 These songs are in a sense period pieces.
 Hubbard opens with "The Intrepid Fox" from Red Clay

 .
 It is played both loose and intense, Hubbard's machine gun solo searing the air, revealing no technical losses in the ten years since its composition.
 Keybordist Billy Childs

 's Fender Rhodes on "First Light" really places the performances time-wise, being both funky and slick.
 Sharing Hubbard's vision for hard bop-post bop, Childs proves a essential element to these performances.

-The Intrepid Fox; First Light; One of Another Kind; Happiness is Now; The Summer Knows; Blues for Duane; Giant Steps.
+The Intrepid Fox; First Light; One Of Another Kind; Happiness Is Now; The Summer Knows; Blues For Duane; Giant Steps.

 Freddie Hubbard: trumpet, flugelhorn; Billy Childs: piano, Rhodes; Larry Klein: bass; Phil Ranelin: trombone (1-4, 6, 7); Hadley Caliman: tenor saxophone (3, 6, 7); David Schnitter: tenor saxophone (1, 2, 4); Eddie Marshall: drums (3, 5-7); Sinclair Lott: drums (1, 2, 4).